-2.2 System Administration and System-Wide Contracts
+2.2 System Administration and System-Wide Contracts (editorially amended 9/03 and 9/04)

-Subject to Section 1 of this Chapter, the Board delegates to the Executive Vice Chancellor for Business Affairs authority to execute and deliver on behalf of the Board contracts or agreements with third parties affecting only

-System Administration or, with the concurrence of the component institutions affected, contracts for the benefit of all or a majority of the component institutions.
+Subject to Section 1 of this Chapter, the Board delegates to the Executive Vice Chancellor for Business Affairs authority to execute and deliver on behalf of the Board contracts or agreements with third parties affecting only System Administration or, with the concurrence of the component institutions affected, contracts for the benefit of all or a majority of the component institutions.

-2.3 Contracts Between or Among System Administration and Component Institutions

-The Board delegates to the Executive Vice Chancellor for Business Affairs authority to execute on behalf of the Board contracts or agreements between or among System Administration and component institutions for resources or services.
-Any such contract or agreement shall provide for the recovery of the cost of services and resources furnished.

-2.4 Contracts with System Administration or Between or Among Component Institutions
+- 2.3 Contracts Between or Among System Administration and Component Institutions (editorially amended 9/03 and 9/04) The Board delegates to the Executive Vice Chancellor for Business Affairs authority to execute on behalf of the Board contracts or agreements between or among System Administration and component institutions for resources or services.
+Any such contract or agreement shall provide for the recovery of the cost of services and resources furnished. - 2.4 Contracts with System Administration or Between or Among Component Institutions